marle3003/mokapi/docs/actions/intro.md

 # Mokapi Actions

 **Customize your API responses with Mokapi Actions.
 You can create actions to perform any response like gathering data from a file or inject faulty behavior**

-Mokapi Actions are event-driven. meaning that you can run series of commands after a specified event has occurred.
+Mokapi Actions are event-driven, meaning that you can run series of commands after a specified event has occurred.
 For example, every time an HTTP requests is received, you can add a header to the response.

 ## Components